 Problems are aggravated in the big tourist spots, where legendarily “easy” tourists attract droves of would-be gigolos.
 Away from resorts and big cities, though, and especially in indigenous areas, there is rarely any problem – you may as an outsider be treated as an object of curiosity, and usually, such curiosity can also extend to friendliness and hospitality.
 On the whole, the further from the US border you get, the easier things will become.

-The restrictions imposed on drinking are without a doubt irksome: women can now drink in most cantinas, but some still maintain a ban, and even in so-called “ladies’ bars”, “unescorted” women may be looked at with suspicion or even refused service.
+The restrictions imposed on drinking are without a doubt irksome: women can now drink in cantinas, but even in so-called “ladies’ bars”, “unescorted” women may be looked at with suspicion.
+Even in the roughest places, you are unlikely to be refused service nowadays, but whether or not you would feel comfortable drinking there is a different matter.